vegaprotocol/documentation/docs/concepts/assets/asset-framework.md

 Vega currently supports exclusively using ERC-20 tokens for markets on Vega.
 Those assets must be [proposed through governance](../governance.md#asset-governance) and pass the voting threshold, and be enabled on the Vega bridge.
 ERC-20 tokens originate on the Ethereum chain, not the Vega chain.
 Inter-chain asset interactions between Vega and Ethereum are facilitated through the Ethereum bridges.

-The assets on Vega are used for margining and settling positions on markets, and supplying liquidity to those markets.
-Fees incurred and rewards received are also funded using those enabled assets, and can be transferred between keys.
+The assets on Vega are used for margining and settling positions, paying fees, and supplying liquidity on markets.
+Assets can also be transferred between keys and accounts.

 Assets need to be deposited using a bridge contract, and can be withdrawn back into an Ethereum wallet if they are not being used for margin or a liquidity commitment.